kevinweber/inline-comments/readme.txt

 *.incom-active { background: #f3f3f3; }*

+= Why are comments not showing up (even after submitting a new comment was successful)? = Make sure that comments on your page/post are working – even when Inline Comments is not activated.
+When comments are not showing up while this plugin is deactivated, they probably won't show up when Inline Comments is activated.

+When you use a theme with the popular Genesis framework, for example, make sure that the theme specific option "Enable Comments" is checked.
+If you don't want to display comments in the regular comments section (thus, below the post), you can hide that section using CSS.
+But do not disable commenting at all.

 = Known bugs =
 * When you use Jetpack Comments, the comments will not be assigned to a specific paragraph.
 Anyhow, the comment will be displayed within your regular comment section with all other comments.